 4.10 We take payment from you once we have processed your payment details.
 In the event that we are unable to provide the book for download, we will let you know.
 We will give you a full refund if we have already taken payment for the book(s).

 4.11 Although we try very hard to ensure that all information on the Pottermore Shop is accurate, occasionally errors may occur.
-If you discover a significant error in the description of a book that you have purchased, please refer in the first instance to our FAQs pages.
+If you discover a significant error in the description of a book that you have purchased (or, for a Gift Purchase, that has been received by a giftee), please refer in the first instance to our FAQs pages.

 Right to cancel

-5.1 When we accept an order that you have placed and make the book available to you for download, you are entering into a contract with us.
+6.1 When we accept an order that you have placed and make the book available to you (or, for a Gift Purchase, the giftee) for download, you are entering into a contract with us.
 As a consumer you may have a legal right to cancel an online contract within a certain period of time after placing your order.

-5.2 For example, if you are a customer resident in the UK, France, Germany or Italy, you have the right to cancel your contract with us within 14 days without giving any reason (subject to the conditions set out in section 5.5 below).
-The cancellation period will expire 14 days after the date on which we notify you that the digital content is available for download from the Pottermore Shop.
+6.2 For example, if you are a customer resident in the UK, France, Germany or Italy, you have the right to cancel your contract with us within 14 days without giving any reason (subject to the conditions set out in section 6.5 below).
+The cancellation period will expire 14 days after the date on which we notify you (or, for a Gift Purchase, the giftee) that the digital content is available for download from the Pottermore Shop.
 For more information on your rights as a consumer under law, please consult your Citizens’ Advice Bureau, trading standards office or other similar organisations.

 How to cancel